SFU-CMPT-201/lecture-notes/05-memory-management.md

   combine them into a larger block.
 This makes room for larger allocation requests.
     * External fragmentation
-        * We might run into a scenario where we have left with many small blocks that can't satisfy a large allocation request, *even if the total sum of all free blocks exceed the size of the large allocation*.
+        * We might run into a scenario where we have left with many small blocks that can't satisfy a large allocation request, *even if the total sum of all free blocks exceeds the size of the large allocation*.
 This is called external fragmentation.
         * There's a similar problem called *internal* fragmentation.
 We will discuss it in [Virtual Memory](06-virtual-memory.md)